mbentley/docker-omada-controller/README.md

 ## Persistent Data

 In the examples, there are two directories where persistent data is stored: `data` and `logs`.
 The `data` directory is where the persistent database data is stored where all of your settings, app configuration, etc is stored.
 The `log` directory is where logs are written and stored.
 I would suggest that you use a bind mounted volume for the `data` directory to ensure that your persistent data is directly under your control and of course take regular backups within the Omada Controller application itself.
+Previous versions of the controller (before 5.x) also used a `work` persistent directory `omada-work` which was mapped to `/opt/tplink/EAPController/work` inside the container where the application was deployed.
+This `work` directory is no longer needed as of 5.0.x.

 ## Custom Certificates